 Budgeting is a simple way to see where your money is going and track how you’re achieving your financial goals.
 It’s also a good way to hold each other accountable.
 When common financial goals are set in place, it’s easier to work as a team towards a mutual end-point.
 Plus having someone hold your hand and support you through that process makes it more enjoyable.
-An accountability buddy isn’t there to criticise or condemn, rather guide you towards success and keep you on-track – remember that!

 5. Tackle debt as a team